 The DHS adult and maternal mortality questionnaire module collects information from respondents (female and, in some surveys, male) about all of their siblings born to the same mother, starting with the oldest.
 For living siblings, the upper and lower bounds of the date of birth in the recode data file are calculated by subtracting the age from the date of interview for the upper bound, and the upper bound minus 11 months for the lower bound.
 For dead siblings, the upper and lower bounds of the date of birth are calculated by subtracting the sum of the responses on age at death and the number of years ago the death occurred from the date of interview for the upper bound, and the upper bound minus 23 months for the lower bound.
-To calculate the upper and lower bound of the date of death, the number of years ago the death occurred is subtracted from the date of interview for the upper bound of the date of birth and the upper bound minus 11 months for the lower bound.
-After these calculations, month of date of birth and date of death are assigned by midpoint imputation between lower and upper bounds of the dates calculated and making sure that the birth order and minimum birth intervals are maintained between dates of birth of the siblings.
+To calculate the upper and lower bound of the date of death, the number of years ago the death occurred is subtracted from the date of interview for the upper bound of the date of death, the number of years ago the death occurred is subtracted from the date of interview for the upper bound of the date of birth and date of death are assigned by midpoint imputation between lower and upper bounds of the dates calculated and making sure that the birth order and minimum birth intervals are maintained between dates of birth of the siblings.